paulstothard/helpful_commands/README.md

 This change must be committed with git commit.

-### Saving the marked files to the local Git repository
+### Save the marked files to the local Git repository

 The commit should include a message using the -m option: